Leonard Hall, East or West Wing. Student room #

 - Continue south on Sir John A. MacDonald Boulevard to Union Street

-- Continue on Union Street to Albert Street
+- Turn LEFT on Union Street.
+Continue on Union Street to Albert Street

 - Continue on Albert Street to Queen’s Crescent

 - Turn RIGHT onto Queen’s Crescent